bespoken/voice-helpdesk-assistant/README.md

 > With pre-commit installed, the `black` and `doctoc` hooks will run on every `git commit`.
 > If any changes are made by the hooks, you will need to re-add changed files and re-commit your changes.

-### Optional: Connect to a ServiceNow instance

-You can run this bot without connecting to a ServiceNow instance, in which case it will send responses without creating an incident or checking the actual status of one.
-To run the bot  without connecting ServiceNow, you don't need to change anything in `actions/snow_credentials.yml`; `localmode` should already be set to `true`

-If you do want to connect to ServiceNow, you can get your own free Developer instance to test this with [here](https://developer.servicenow.com/app.do#!/home)

-To connect to your ServiceNow developer instance, configure the following in `actions/snow_credentials.yml`:

-- `snow_instance` - This is the address of the ServiceNow developer instance, you don't need the leading https.

-- `snow_user` - The username of the service account for the ServiceNow developer instance

-- `snow_pw` - The password of the service account for the ServiceNow developer instance

-- `localmode` -  Whether the action server should **not** try to reach out to a `snow_instance` based on the credentials in `actions/snow_credentials.yml`.
-When set to `True` (default in the code), it will just take all the data in and message out the information that would normally be sent.

 ## Running the bot